This low carb oatmeal recipe is one of my FAVORITE breakfasts, no matter the weather!

 Low Carb Oatmeal

-- In a small saucepan, add the milk, protein powder, cinnamon and nutmeg and whisk to combine.
+- Add milk, protein powder, cinnamon, and nutmeg to a small saucepan and whisk to combine.

 - Add the flaxseed, chia seeds and shredded coconut, stir to combine.

 - Bring your oatmeal to a gentle simmer, and continue cooking until the oatmeal has reached your desired consistency (I usually cook it for about 10 minutes).

 - Serve warm, with toppings (ideas below!) and enjoy!

 This low carb oatmeal recipe is SO comforting and delicious!
 There’s no way to go wrong!

 Let me know what you think in the comments below!
 What kind of toppings have you tried?
 Did you use protein powder?